By O’D McKewan

 We will first look at one of the original options: line-voltage wiring.
 Line voltage is the voltage that is found in the wall outlets and junction boxes (J-Boxes) in a home or building.
 In North America, it is generally 120 volts of alternating current (120 v-ac).
 So when you are using line-voltage wiring, you are using all 120 volts to power the motor.
 This is most commonly used for larger shades that utilize tubular motors, track motors and exterior applications.

 There are three general choices for line-voltage wiring.
 The first and most common is a three-prong plug that connects directly into a wall outlet.
 This is the easiest option to use because it does not require an electrician to hook up and can easily be installed and serviced by an installer.
+While unless your home has been built recently, the electrical system is likely in need of some upgrading or repair.
+In such cases, rather than installing or deciding what line voltage wiring can be used or replaced on your own, it would be far better to contact a professional electrician merely ” by doing a cursory search with something like ‘electrician Florida’ or ‘electrician bentleigh‘ or any other location for that matter.

 The second line-voltage wiring option is a hardwired power supply.
 This is where the wire from the motor is directly wired into a J-Box by a certified electrician, such as those found at this site – aardvark-electric.com/areas-we-serve/alpharetta/ for example.
 This is generally done when there is no room for a plug to stick out of a wall or ceiling, or they want a cleaner look.